 Miles vs. Cash Back Rewards Credit Cards

 Miles and cash back credit cards are two of the best types of credit cards on the market.
 And the miles vs. cash back rewards battle isn't an easy one to settle.
-Cashback is the most universal of all rewards, but if you spend a lot of travel, earning miles will help you earn free trips and other travel perks.
+Cashback is the most versatile of all rewards, giving you more flexibility for using your rewards.
+For those who spend a lot on travel, earning miles helps with free flights, hotel stays, and other perks.
 Whether you choose a cash back credit card or a travel rewards credit card boils down to your spending habits and how you want to spend your rewards.

 What’s the Deal With Cash Back Credit Cards?